NotePlan/plugins/jgclark.QuickCapture/README.md

 The command `/quick add task to inbox` requires configuring, by clicking on the gear button on the 'Event Helpers' line in the Plugin Preferences panel.
 (Or, on iOS or iPadOS you can use the **/QuickCapture: update plugin settings** instead.)

 The settings are:
-- **Where is your Inbox?**: Select 'Daily' or 'Weekly' to use whatever is the current daily or weekly note.
+- 'Where is your Inbox?': Select 'Daily' or 'Weekly' to use whatever is the current daily or weekly note.
 Or  choose 'Fixed' and then add the note title in the next setting
-- **InboxTitle**: If the previous setting is set to 'Fixed', this is wherre you set the Title of that note.
+- 'InboxTitle': If the previous setting is set to 'Fixed', this is wherre you set the Title of that note.
 (Default: "📥 Inbox".)
--	**Where to add in Inbox?**: either "prepend" (start) or "append" (end) in Inbox (and the other commands which use the term 'add')
+- 'Where to add in Inbox?': either "prepend" (start) or "append" (end) in Inbox (and the other commands which use the term 'add').
+Note: if the note has frontmatter, the item will be added _after_ that.
-- **Text to append to new inbox tasks**: optional text  (that can include hashtags or mentions) to append to any tasks captured to the inbox.
+- 'Text to append to new inbox tasks': optional text  (that can include hashtags or mentions) to append to any tasks captured to the inbox.

 ## Using from x-callback calls
 From v0.9 it's possible to call each of these commands from [outside NotePlan using the **x-callback mechanism**](https://help.noteplan.co/article/49-x-callback-url-scheme#runplugin).
 The URL calls all take the same form: